 SaaS businesses are in a unique position when it comes to customer service success.
 Unlike the traditional sales model that views the seller-buyer relationship as a largely one-time transaction, businesses that use the subscription model have to keep their customers happy on a continual basis.

 While it may sound a bit overwhelming, your company doesn’t need to be a solo act when it comes to managing all the moving parts.
 By actioning effective digital transformation solutions—or building out your technology stack to address your business challenges—you can provide a superior customer experience.

 You’ll also likely add efficiency, agility, and scalability, which will accelerate your growth.

-While billing and collections are rarely the first things businesses think of when they’re looking for ways to digitally transform and optimize their customer experience, it’s a crucial element.
+While SaaS billing and collections are rarely the first things businesses think of when they’re looking for ways to digitally transform and optimize their customer experience, it’s a crucial element.

 Why?
 Because it’s a regular part of your customers’ ongoing experience with your subscription-based business.
 In fact, your recurring invoices are a constant customer touch point.
 It’s incumbent on your business to do this right.

-Let’s take a look at five different ways your SaaS company’s customer experience may be slipping, and how you can turn it around by adding an agile subscription management and subscription billing software to your technology stack.
+Let’s take a look at five different ways your business’s SaaS customer experience may be slipping, and how you can turn it around by adding an agile subscription management and subscription billing software to your technology stack.